shayded-exe/tuneup-prime/README.md

 $ enjinn activate
 ```

+### Free vs Paid

+The free version has several restrictions:

+- Smart playlists: Up to 5 playlists, 200 tracks each.
+- Relocate: Basic macthing only.
+Premium will add the ability to fix individual tracks as well as handle renamed files.
+- Playlist import: Will be premium only.

 ### Library configuration

 The first time you run a command, it will ask you to enter the location of your Engine library.